The bead model and limit behaviors of dimer models: Comments and interpretations of the bead model

 \subsection{GUE matrices and uniformly distributed intertwined points}

-Afterwards, it may seem not so surprising that these configurations of ``uniformly'' intertwined points are related to the determinantal sine process and more generally to random matrices from the GUE ensemble.
+Afterward, it may seem not so surprising that these configurations of ``uniformly'' intertwined points are related to the determinantal sine process and more generally to random matrices from the GUE ensemble.

-Take a random (finite) matrix $H_n$ from the GUE ensemble, and define for $k\in\{1,\dots,n\}$, $H_n^{(k)}=\bigl(H_n)_{1\leq i,j\leq k}$ to be the submatrix of $H_n$ formed by the first $k$ rows and $k$ columns of $H_n$.
+Take a random (finite) matrix $H_n$ from the GUE ensemble, and define for $k\in\{1,\dots,n\}$, $H_n^{(k)}=(H_n)_{1\leq i,j\leq k}$ to be the submatrix of $H_n$ formed by the first $k$ rows and $k$ columns of $H_n$.
 Let $\lambda_1^{(k)}\leq\lambda_k^{(k)}$ be the eigenvalues of $H_n^{(k)}$.
 It follows directly from the mini-max formulation for the eigenvalues that